Exchange through bilateral agreements

 Exchange students at UiO may take courses across faculties and levels, according to their background.
 The course descriptions give detailed information about each course; course content, when it's taught, the syllabus, examination form, exam dates, etc. The list is fully updated with details for the coming semester in late November/mid-May.

 Questions regarding courses must be directed to the relevant faculty or department.

 See our website about registration for exchange students for further information and contact points.

 Bilateral students at the University of Oslo may apply for Norwegian language courses on foundation and advanced level:

 • Norwegian Language Courses at the Department of Linguistics and Scandinavian Studies.
 The credit value of these courses may be incorporated into a degree, if the courses are recognized by your home institution.

-• Intensive Norwegian Language Courses offered through the International Summer School (ISS) at the University of Oslo.
-The courses have a fee and are accredited with 15-20 ECTS credits.
-For further information about academics and admission, see The International Summer School (ISS)
+• Intensive Norwegian Language Courses in the summer offered through the International Summer School (ISS) at the University of Oslo.
+For further information, see The International Summer School (ISS)

-Student housing must be booked before 1 June for the Autumn semester and 1 November for the Spring semester.
-Students who follow the directions are guaranteed housing in one of the student residences.
-See student housing
+Student housing must be booked before 1 June for the autumn semester and 1 November for the spring semester.
+We advise students to apply as early as possible to be prioritized for housing in one of the SiO student residences.

 Most questions regarding practical issues are answered on our web pages for new international students.